-The Maven is negotiating the acquisition of Say Media, and it anticipates that the final terms of the acquisition will require financing to pay a portion of the consideration at the closing.
+The Maven is negotiating the acquisition of Say Media, and it anticipates that the final terms of the acquisition will require financing to pay a portion of the consideration at the closing and thereafter.
 The current estimate of funding to complete the transaction, as previously disclosed, is approximately \$10 million, however as all the terms are in discussion the actual amount of funding and timing has yet to be determined.
-Maven believes it will have to obtain financing to fund the cash portion of the acquisition consideration, and there can be no assurance that Maven will be able to obtain the necessary funds on terms acceptable to it or at all.
+There can be no assurance that Maven will be able to obtain the necessary funds on terms acceptable to it or at all.
 Accordingly, there is no assurance that the proposed acquisition will be completed as contemplated.